celpit/hobbit/README.md

 Then they come upon a light belonging to the fire of three giants.
 Just when all hope is lost Gandalf appears and knocks over two trees making the light of dawn turn them to stone.

 In chapter three, Gandalf leads them to a friend's house where they stop to take a break.
 They stay for two weeks and find out more information then they say goodbye and keep going.

+In shapter four they find a cave to spend the night in but then get captured by trolls